October 1: 6 Major Economic Issues Affecting Nigeria Since Independence

 Unemployment is a persistent issue in Nigeria, particularly among the youth.

-According to data from the National Bureau of Statistics, the unemployment rate has remained alarmingly high in recent years.
+According to National Bureau of Statistics data, the unemployment rate has remained alarmingly high in recent years.

 A large portion of the youth population lacks access to adequate jobs, leaving them vulnerable to poverty and contributing to rising insecurity.